shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/deploy-subgraph-using-avalanche.md

 # Compiling the smart contract

-You need to install `hardhat-abi-exporter` so that hardhat will export the smart contract ABIs after compilation:
+We will install the `hardhat-abi-exporter` plugin so that HardHat will export the smart contract ABI after compilation:

 ```text
 yarn add --dev hardhat-abi-exporter